arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ***For stable CAN bus communication, it is recommended to install 120 Ω termination resistors between CANH and CANL lines, Machine Control has it built-in.***

-For the Machine Control, use the example code used above to transmit data, it also can be found on **File > Examples > Arduino_MachineControl > CAN > WriteCan**.
+For the Machine Control, use the example code used above to transmit data, it also can be found on **File > Examples > Arduino_PortentaMachineControl > CAN > WriteCan**.

 For the C33 on the Max Carrier, install the `Arduino_CAN` library from the library manager and use the following example sketch (it can also be found on **File > Examples > Arduino_CAN > CANRead**):